oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Resources/doc/reference/behat-tests.md

   | user2 | pass2    |
 ```

+1. ```@dbIsolation``` is a feature tag.
+Each feature or even scenario can be taggad.
+Tag must start from ```@``` symbol.
+If feature has ```@dbIsolation``` tag then database will restore from dump after all scenarios has been executed.
-1. ```Feature: User login``` starts the feature and gives it a title.
+2. ```Feature: User login``` starts the feature and gives it a title.
-2. Behat does not parse the next 3 lines of text.
+3. Behat does not parse the next 3 lines of text.
 (In order to...
 As an...
 I need to...).
 These lines simply provide context to the people reading your feature,
 and describe the business value derived from the inclusion of the feature in your software.
-3. ```Scenario: Success login``` starts the scenario,
+4. ```Scenario: Success login``` starts the scenario,
 and contains a description of the scenario.
-4. The next 6 lines are the scenario steps, each of which is matched to a regular expression defined in Context.
+5. The next 6 lines are the scenario steps, each of which is matched to a regular expression defined in Context.
-5. ```Scenario Outline: Fail login``` starts the next scenario.
+6. ```Scenario Outline: Fail login``` starts the next scenario.
 Scenario Outlines allow express examples through the use of a template with placeholders
  The Scenario Outline steps provide a template which is never directly run.
 A Scenario Outline is run once for each row in the Examples section beneath it (except for the first header row).
  Think of a placeholder like a variable.
 It is replaced with a real value from the Examples: table row, where the text between the placeholder angle brackets matches that of the table column header.